 Available to residents of this area is the ease of access into Bristol City Centre with several areas of employment also nearby in the Temple Quay Area.
 Huge retail choice is available within a short walk to Cabot Circus and Broadmead but also with the independent shops Old Market Street and Cheltenham Road.
 Old Market itself is now home to several independent shops and cafes such as Glitch, The Exchange and Assembly Bakery.
 At this side of Old Market, both Easton and St Werburghs are also just a short walk away, with the popular independent eateries of St Marks Road and Mina Road great to have within reach.
 For train travel, Bristol Temple Meads is within a ten minute walk, as is the popular area of Bristol's Harbourside.
 The property is well-positioned also for those who frequently travel out of the city, with the nearby M32 linking directly to the M4.
 For those who like to get out of the city, the flat is close to several roads which link Bristol to the outstanding countryside of the Cotswolds to the north-east of the city and the Mendips to the south.

-This bright first floor flat is quietly tucked away within the development, with a Juliet balcony overlooking the gated courtyard and car park, where there is one car parking space for the flat.
+This bright first floor flat is quietly tucked away within the development, with a Juliet balcony overlooking the gated courtyard and car park.
 The flat is well presented throughout and ready for the new occupier to move straight in or let out.

 The flat is marketed with no onward chain.
 Leasehold property with £100 per month management charge